Skip to main content

 Customer complaint patternYes

 Ask yourself: “Is this something that could happen again if we don’t address the root cause?”
-If yes, create a problem report.
+If yes, create a rock report.

 PurposeSolve systemic issuesDocument vehicle conditions